Soft-Contact/resto/specs/resto_json_api.md

 * ``reconciliatedDatesOnly`` - true / false if results should include only reconciliated dates.
 Can be used only when ``invoiceReceiptsOnly`` = true.
 * ``includeRowComments`` - true / false if row comments should be included (included by default if ``invoiceReceiptsOnly`` = true)
 * ``includeAccountingInfo`` - true / false if Bookkeeping account codes should be included on sale and payment rows (also requires either ``includeSaleRows`` or ``includePaymentRows``)
+* ``customerReceiptsOnly`` - true / false to include only receipts that have a customer

 Note 1: If no date parameters are given, the default value for ``salesReadFromDate`` will be used.
 Default value is kept by Restolution.